Last updated April 29, 2023

-Here is the list of universities that offer funding to their master’s students in social work.
+Here is the list of universities that offer to fully funded Master’s programs in social work.

-California State University San Marcos (San Marcos, CA): The Department of Social Work has offered various stipend programs for MSW students.
+(San Marcos, CA): The Department of Social Work at California State University San Marcos offers various stipend programs for MSW students.
 The Title IV-E Child Welfare Stipend Program is available to incoming MSW students enrolled in the full-time program.
-Students selected to participate in the stipend program receive an annual stipend of $18,500 each year up to 2 years.
+Students selected to participate in the stipend program receive an annual stipend of $18,500 each year for up to 2 years.
 Scholarship opportunities are available to a variety of students from all backgrounds.

-Columbia University ( New York, NY): The Columbia School of Social Work awards scholarships, typically ranging from $5,000 to $20,000 to full-time students who demonstrate financial need.
+(New York, NY): The School of Social Work at Columbia University awards scholarships, typically ranging from $5,000 to $20,000 to full-time students who demonstrate financial need.
 Scholarship awards are usually renewed in the second year of study, as long as certain eligibility requirements are met.
 Columbia University offers other sources of funding to graduate students, including language-study stipends and research-based fellowships or grants.

-University of Houston (Houston, TX): Graduate College of Social Work offers several scholarships, stipend programs, assistantships, and fellowships to students as funds are available.
+(Houston, TX): Graduate College of Social Work at the University of Houston offers several scholarships, stipend programs, assistantships, and fellowships to students as funds are available.
 Stipend recipients are chosen by a committee composed of GCSW and CPS representatives.
 Full-time students will receive a stipend of $5,000 a semester for up to five semesters.
 Assistantships are available to full-time students admitted unconditionally to the M.S.W. program.
 Students must apply and interview for positions.

-Illinois State University (Normal, IL): The University provides graduate assistantships as a means of financial support for good-standing full-time students.
+(Normal, IL): Illinois State University provides graduate assistantships as a means of financial support for good-standing full-time students.
 They receive a monthly stipend or hourly wage and a waiver for 100% of tuition during a semester of appointment.
 Endowed scholarships and fellowships are awarded competitively by the Graduate School in the fall and spring semesters.

-University of Minnesota (St. Paul, MN): The School of Social Work offers financial support for social work MSW and Ph.D. students through training grants, fellowships, scholarships, and graduate assistantships.
+(St. Paul, MN): The School of Social Work at the University of Minnesota offers financial support for social work MSW and Ph.D. students through training grants, fellowships, scholarships, and graduate assistantships.

-Saint Louis University (St. Louis, MO): Prospective students will be automatically screened for merit-based scholarship eligibility.
+(St. Louis, MO): Prospective students at Saint Louis University will be automatically screened for merit-based scholarship eligibility.
 There is a full-tuition fellowship funded by the School of Social Work for new and continuing students.
 By ﬁlling out a graduate assistantship application, you will automatically be considered for a full or partial graduate assistantship.

-University of Washington (Seattle, WA): The UW School of Social Work provides different types of funding for MSW students in the form of fellowships, scholarships, assistantships, and additional programs that may help to supplement your education.
+(Seattle, WA): The University of Washington School of Social Work provides different types of funding for MSW students in the form of fellowships, scholarships, assistantships, and additional programs that may help to supplement your education.

 © ProFellow, LLC 2021, all rights reserved.